GBrachetta/Musical-Dice/README.md

 ### Color Palette

 The Color Palette was chosen with complementary hues in mind for contrast and positive visual impact.
-It has purposefully been given a modern design to contrast with the aesthetics of the 18th century as this emphasizes the novel approach for the app
+It has purposefully been given a modern design to contrast with the aesthetics of the 18th century as this emphasizes the novel approach for the app.

 ![Color](assets/images/readme/palette.png)